Geometric modelling of spatial extremes: Simulation study

 As before, boxplots of pairwise $\chi_u$ estimates can be found in Figures \ref{fig:box1}(\subref{fig:box1_br}) and \ref{fig:box2}(\subref{fig:box2_br}) for $\bm{\theta}_1$ and $\bm{\theta}_2$, respectively.
 Figures \ref{fig:cloud195}(\subref{fig:cloud195_br}), \ref{fig:cloud198}(\subref{fig:cloud198_br}), \ref{fig:cloud295}(\subref{fig:cloud295_br}) and \ref{fig:cloud298}(\subref{fig:cloud298_br}) in Section \ref{app:ss_extrachis} of the Supplementary Material provide information on pairwise $\chi_u$ estimates as a function of distance.

 Interestingly, the geometric model based on the empirical angular distribution does a decent job at capturing the extremal dependence of the simulated datasets.
 This is not the case however for the Gaussian-process angular model, which consistently underestimates the dependence.
 The gauge-based angular model also underestimates the extremal dependence, the bias once again increasing with dimension.
 Variability of the geometric estimates remains high compared to the cG and HW models.
-Relative to other distributions, the variability is large for high $u$ because part of the estimate in equation \eqref{eq:probB_BT} is obtained from the empirical distribution, even for $u=0.999$.
 The cG and HW models are consistently biased, failing to capture the dependence strength of the simulated data.
 This is somewhat unexpected of the HW model which can accommodate AD as well as AI.
 To the best of our knowledge, the performance of the HW model has not been extensively tested on BR data, but it appears to perform poorly.